All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 General Results Timeline

 The following framework is based on preclinical data, practitioner observations, and patient reports.
-It is organized by approximate timeframe, but individual experiences will vary.
+It's organized by approximate timeframe, but individual experiences will vary.
 Your physician can help set realistic expectations for your specific condition.

 Week 1: Early Adjustment Period

 During the first week, the body is being introduced to both peptides.
-In terms of noticeable effects, most users report little to no obvious change during this period.
+For noticeable effects, most users report little to no obvious change during this period.
 What is happening at the biological level, based on preclinical data, includes:

 • Initiation of angiogenic signaling at injury sites (BPC-157)